-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2017-18, Student Financial Aid component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2018-19, Student Financial Aid component.

 Figure 12.
-Percent of all undergraduates awarded aid, by type of aid: 2016-17
+Average amount of aid awarded to all undergraduates, by type of aid: 2017-18

-NOTE: Any grant aid above includes grant or scholarship aid awarded from the federal government, state/local government, the institution, or other sources.
-Federal loans includes only federal loans awarded to students.
+NOTE: Any grant aid above includes grant or scholarship aid from the federal government, state/local government, the institution, or other sources.
+Federal loans includes federal loans to students.
+Average amounts of aid were calculated by dividing the total aid awarded by the total number of recipients in each institution.
 N is the number of institutions in the comparison group.